10 Tricks to Avoiding Germs That Actually Don’t Work

 Here are more bathroom mistakes you didn’t know you were making.

 Some people, in an effort to avoid bacteria and viruses on public surfaces, will use the backs of their hands, forearms, or even elbows to touch surfaces.
 That’s an admirable effort, but not very effective, says Nidhi Ghildayal, PhD, an infectious disease researcher at the University of Minnesota.
 “The thought process behind this habit is likely that less skin is being exposed to the unwanted germy surface,” she says, “but the back of your hand, just like your front, also has a likelihood of subsequently touching your face or other vulnerable areas.
 So using the back of your hand may or may not actually be helping you.”

 Can you guess which public places have the most germs?

 “Flush handles do harbour a lot of bacteria,” Ghildayal says, “but it’s partially due to individuals using their feet rather than their hands to flush.
 The floor and the bottom of your shoes are generally some of the dirtiest parts of a bathroom.”
 You can skip this precaution because what’s the next thing you’ll do after flushing?
 That’s right—wash your hands, which is the best way to avoid transferring bugs.

 Another reason to skip this habit, says Ghildayal, is that the bacteria you’re trying to avoid are likely already dead.
 “Gut bacteria don’t thrive for long on the cold, smooth surfaces of public restrooms, such as bathroom fixtures, as this environment is quite different than inside the human body.”

-Make sure you know about these 15 everyday items that are dirtier than a toilet seat.
+Surprise—these everyday items are dirtier than a toilet seat!

 Holding your breath when someone sneezes or coughs